jmusone/prs_scheduler_api/README.md

 # prs_scheduler_api

 This code provides a web scraper that grabs game datetimes from the [PSL](https://pittsburghsportsleague.leaguelab.com/) website.
 It also provides an API to add new leagues as well as get gametimes.
+The API does CRUD operations for leagues, while also some functionality related to games for stored leagues (including getting the next game, getting the next game for a given league, and getting games in the next amount of days).

 ## API Calls:
 ### League API Calls: